2SUBDA/Breakouts/README.md

 <b>Case Study 2</b>

-Use the data and python to re-create the image contained in the Case Study 2 document - how do you make it better?
+Use the data and python to re-create an image contained in the Case Study 2 document - how do you make it better?

 Use the “what price victory?” approach to justify your salary?